AnasImloul/go-orchestrator/examples/external-usage/README.md

 This example demonstrates how to use the Go Orchestrator library as an external dependency in your own project.

-> **Note**: The public API is currently under development.
-This example shows the intended usage patterns and structure.
-For working examples, see the other examples in the `examples/` directory.
+> **Note**: The public API is production-ready and fully functional.
+This example demonstrates real usage patterns that work in production applications.

 ## What This Example Shows